pettersand/builder/devlog.md

+## 12/12-23

+Some more work on the basic goal setting.

+### Worked On:

+1. New goal data flow, planning

 ## 11/12-23

 Focusing more on courses.
 Will try to get some work done here today.
 Though my brain isn't functioning as it should recently.
 Hard to get the ball rolling.